jax-ml/jax/docs/tutorials/quickstart.md

 print(grad(jit(grad(jit(grad(sum_logistic)))))(1.0))
 ```

-The {func}`jax.jacobian` transformation can be used to compute gradients of vector-valued functions:
+Similarly, the {func}`jax.jacobian` transformation can be used to compute gradients of vector-valued functions:

 ```{code-cell}
 from jax import jacobian
 print(jacobian(jnp.exp)(x_small))
 ```

-For more advanced autodiff, you can use {func}`jax.vjp` for reverse-mode vector-Jacobian products and {func}`jax.jvp` for forward-mode Jacobian-vector products.
+For more advanced autodiff operations, you can use {func}`jax..jacrev` for reverse-mode vector-Jacobian products,
+and {func}`jax.jacfwd` for forward-mode Jacobian-vector products.
 The two can be composed arbitrarily with one another, and with other JAX transformations.
 Here's one way to compose them to make a function that efficiently computes full Hessian matrices: